stormpath/express-stormpath/docs/source/user_profile.rst

       }
     });

-Create the view
+Create the View
 ------------------

-Because we have declared ``authenticate: true`` for this state, we are guranteed that the user will always be logged in by the time that this view loads (if the user is not logged in, they are redirected to the login page - and then back here).
+Because we have declared ``authenticate: true`` for this state, we are guaranteed that the user will always be logged in by the time that this view loads (if the user is not logged in, they are redirected to the login page - and then back here).

-With that assurance we can code our template without any complex switches.
+With that assurance, we can code our template without any complex switches.
 The Stormpath module will automatically assign the current user object to ``user`` on the Root Scope, so it will always be available in your templates.

-We're gonna keep this super simple and merely render user's object as a JSON structure.
-Obviously you'll be doing more than this when your application goes live :)
+We're going to keep this super simple and merely render user's object as a JSON structure.
+Obviously, you'll be doing more than this when your application goes live. :)

 Open the file ``client/app/profile/profile.html`` and then replace it's contents with this::